Machinations Siege System

 Killing the guards of an engaged warcamps will do nothing, the only way to destroy an engaged warcamp is by killing the attackers.

-An attacker can have more than one warcamp in a siege, Please read the siege section below.
+An attacker can have more than one warcamp in a siege, attackers are allowed 1 warcamp for every 3 nation members inside the siege zone.

 Sieges are one of the more complex features of Atlas, when you siege a town, the town will lose most of its block protections.